kiba/Writings/atg/chp3_very_much_alive.md

 "Got it."

-Carter sat through it, proactively asking questions along the way, and taking part getting used to this futuristic device with its blazing fast gigabit connection delivered wirelessly through the gate.
+Carter sat through it, proactively asking questions along the way, and taking part in getting used to this futuristic device.
+Its connection was ahead of its time even on Swift's Earth, with its gigabit connection.
 It was certainly a far cry from her dialup connection that she was used to.

-Finally, Harriman was gone.
+Finally, Harriman was gone after a long tutoring session.
 She was all alone, with Swift still reachable if she need to ask an question.

 She started typing an email to a professor that she knew.

-A thought occurred to her?
-Physics might be different on their Earth.
-No, if that was true, why was the computer in front of her still working, downloading and transmitting information.
-For that matter, where did the gate came from?
+A stray thought occurred to her.
+She might be a crackpot on the other Earth.
+No, if that was true, why was the computer in front of her still working, downloading and transmitting information?

-No. That wasn't relevant to what she need to do.
-She put those thought aside, and set to work.
+If she could understand a physic paper even with her outdated knowledge, then it must be that the physics are largely the same.

+Carter felt reassured that this was the case.